Infrastructure

 Alarms

-CloudWatch alarms (including any Prefect-related alarms) are defined and managed in the blog_infra repository.
-See its documentation for the current alarm set and thresholds.
+CloudWatch alarms (including any Prefect-related alarms) are defined and managed in Terraform in this repository.
+See the Terraform config (and CloudWatch) for the current alarm set and thresholds.

 Troubleshooting